awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 + Step 4 \- Review the file system settings, make any modifications, then create the file system\.

 **Note**
-The new Amazon EFS management console is not available in the following AWS Regions: Europe \(Milan\) Region, Africa \(Cape Town\) Region, Beijing and Ningxia Regions, or AWS GovCloud \(US\)\.
-If you are accessing the Amazon EFS console in these regions, you can access the user documentation for that console experience here: [ AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.<a name="config-file-system-settings"></a>
+The new Amazon EFS management console is not available in the AWS GovCloud \(US\) region\.
+If you are accessing the Amazon EFS console in the AWS GovCloud \(US\) region, you can access the user documentation for that console experience here: [AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.<a name="config-file-system-settings"></a>

 **Step 1: Configure file system settings**